vanjohnson879/frontline-cloud-doc/content/tutorials/gradle/index.md

 {{< img src="gradle_command.png" alt="Maven command" >}}

-Gradle will download the necessary dependencies and package our simulation.
+Gradle will download the necessary dependencies and package your simulation.
-That's it, we created our first Gatling artifact!
+That's it, you've created your first Gatling artifact!

 ## Upload the artifact to FrontLine